Hosting.com

 Visitor takeaway: Hosting.com offers a tiered CPA commission model paying $55–$125 per qualified sale depending on monthly volume, plus a $5 second-tier commission on sales generated by referred affiliates.

-Hosting.com pays affiliates through its in-house program (tracked in Post Affiliate Pro).
+Hosting.com pays affiliates through its in-house program.
 Commissions are not payable immediately: they move through an approval/validation stage first.
 The program lists a 45-day approval (hold) period for new sales/accounts, and then processes affiliate payments on a monthly schedule on the 15th (or the next business day if the 15th falls on a weekend).
 Payouts are made via PayPal, paid in USD, with a stated $100 minimum payout threshold.

 Approval hold: 45 days Payout day: 15th (monthly) Minimum: $100 Method: PayPal Currency: USD Tax form: W-8 / W-9 required